-For complete packets received after the noted deadline, the Housing Committee reviews request packets during a two-week (ten working day) period to determine eligibility.
+For complete packets received after the noted deadline, the Housing Committee reviews request packets typically on the last week of each month during the academic year to determine eligibility.
 SAA emails students regarding eligibility.
 Eligible students are responsible for discussing the ESA living arrangements with their roommate(s) and upon agreement, the roommate(s) will sign the Roommate ESA Acknowledgement Form.